tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 can be chosen arbitrarily.

 The certificates chosen in the Certificate message MUST conform to the requirements of a Certificate message in the negotiated version of TLS.
-In particular, the certificate MUST be valid for the a signature algorithm indicated by the peer in a "signature_algorithms" extension, as described in Section 4.2.3 of {{!TLS13}} and Sections 7.4.2 and 7.4.6 of {{!RFC5246}}.
+In particular, the certificate MUST be valid for the a signature algorithm indicated by the peer in a "signature_algorithms_cert" extension, as described in Section 4.2.3 of {{!TLS13}} for TLS 1.3 or the "signature_algorithms" extension from Sections 7.4.2 and 7.4.6 of {{!RFC5246}} for TLS 1.2.

-In addition to "signature_algorithms", the "server_name" {{!RFC6066}},
+In addition to "signature_algorithms" and "signature_algorithms_cert",
+the "server_name" {{!RFC6066}}, "certificate_authorities"
-"certificate_authorities" (Section 4.2.4. of {{!TLS13}}), or "oid_filters"
+(Section 4.2.4. of {{!TLS13}}), and "oid_filters"
 (Section 4.2.5. of {{!TLS13}}) extensions are used to guide certificate selection.
 These extensions are taken from the authenticator request if present, or the TLS handshake if not.

 Alternative certificate formats such as {{!RFC7250}} Raw Public Keys are not supported in this version of the specification.

 If an authenticator request was provided, the Certificate message MUST contain only extensions present in the authenticator request.
 Otherwise, the Certificate message MUST contain only extensions present in the TLS handshake.

 ### CertificateVerify